evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

   1)  We can interchange any two rows
   2)  We can multiply any row by a non-zero number
   3)  We can multiply a row by a real number and add this to the corresponding elements of any other row (similar to using elimination method - multiply the ENTIRE ROW, not just parts)
-- After getting the first column of (1, 0, 0) going down, it's easier to start on the next diagonal '1' on row 2 than it is to get the next '0' on row 1, because once you have a '1' on row 2 you can use it to cancel out the other variables on the 2nd column.... that's confusing AF typing it, no way I'm going to remember that. **Future Sean After gettting (1,0,0) on the first column, go for row 2's column 2 and make it '1' instead of clearing row 1 column 2 to '0', do that after**
+- After getting the first column of (1, 0, 0) going down, it's easier to start on the next diagonal '1' on row 2 than it is to get the next '0' on row 1, because once you have a '1' on row 2 you can use it to cancel out the other variables on the 2nd column.... that's confusing AF typing it, no way I'm going to remember that. **Future Sean After gettting (1,0,0) on the first column, go for row 2's column 2 and make it '1' instead of clearing row 1 column 2 to '0', do that after - CLEAR THE DIAGONAL '1's FIRST THEN USE THE '1's TO CLEAR THE REST OF THE COLUMNS**
 -
 ### 📝 Solving $3 \times 3$ System using Reduced Row Echelon Form (RREF)